More referrals

 4

 Give customers one simple action.
-For referrals, that means a unique referral link or code they can copy and share in seconds.
+For referrals, that usually means a unique referral link they can copy and share in seconds, with a referral code available when a code fits the journey better.

 5